 Hyaluronic acid (HA), which is widely distributed in the extracellular matrix (ECM) and is expressed by both cancerous and stromal cells, is the primary ligand for CD44.

-When HA binds to the CD44 ligand binding domain, it causes conformational changes that enable of cytoskeletal the binding components or adaptor proteins to intracellular domains.
-These modifications then trigger a variety of signaling cascades that cause cell adhesion, invasion, migration, and proliferation [73].
+When HA binds to the CD44 ligand binding domain. it causes conformational changes that enable binding of cytoskeletal components or adaptor proteins to domains. intracellular These modifications then trigger a variety of signaling cascades that cause cell adhesion, invasion, migration, and proliferation [73].

-1.5.4.3.Aldehyde Dehydrogenase
+1.5.4.3.
+Aldehyde Dehydrogenase

 ALDH1 has been found as a CSC marker for various cancers.
-Two of ALDH1's recognized roles include catalysis and the irreversible oxidation of aldehydes to their corresponding carboxylic acids.
-ALDH1 expression is increased in individuals with metastatic colon disease, in normal tissues, and in poorly differentiated cancer.
+Two of ALDH1's recognized roles include catalysis and the irreversible oxidation of aldehydes to their corresponding carboxylic ALDH1 expression is increased in individuals with metastatic colon disease, in normal tissues, and in poorly differentiated cancer.
 ALDH1 was also detected in malignant colonic stem cells [74].